RockinProjex/Eris/README.md

 Showman, Blueprint, Brainstorm etc. (Vanilla):
 - Also not too risky, but if there are multiple jokers doing advanced maths (like tetration, pentation, hexation etc) then this could cause serious instability or crashes.

+Printer (Revo's Vault):
+- Can potentially generate insanely overpowered jokers which, although part of the mechanic for this printer, can ruin intended scaling pathways.

+# Recommended mods for installation
+- Seals on Everything
+- Mayhem (Mayhem mode recommended as Eternum throws balance not only out the window but off of the planet)
+- Madness (Overscore OFF)
+- Math Blinds